Cassie Lang: The Initiative

-Cassie Lang joins the Initiative, as a trainee.
+Cassie Lang joins the Initiative as a trainee.
 Along with fellow Initiative members Dusk, Tigra, Silverclaw, and Araña, she is ensnared by the Puppet Master.
 Although she (along with the others) is mentally controlled into fighting Ms. Marvel, she is eventually freed from the mind control.

-Her time at Camp Hammond brings her in to contact with her father's successor as Ant-Man: Eric O'Grady.
-O'Grady makes several disparaging remarks about her father, not realizing that she is within earshot; this causes a literally giant-sized brawl between the two as both grow to their giant forms.
-After O'Grady picks up a bus and hits Lang with it, Henry Pym intervenes.
+Cassie's time at Camp Hammond brings her in to contact with her father's successor as Ant-Man: Eric O'Grady.
+O'Grady makes several disparaging remarks about her father, not realizing that she is within earshot; this causes a brawl between the two as both grow to their giant forms.
+After O'Grady picks up a bus and hits Cassie with it, Hank Pym intervenes.
 Taskmaster breaks up the fight by attacking their now giant-sized Achilles tendons, bringing all three crashing to the ground.

-Later, the Vision visits Cassie, disguising himself as Tony Stark to take her out on a date.
+Later, Vision visits Cassie, disguising himself as Tony Stark to take her out on a date.
 After fighting off an attempt by A.I.M. to steal the Vision, he confesses that because he was programmed based on Iron Lad's mental patterns, he shares Iron Lad's attraction to her, and hopes that she can love him; Cassie is unsure, but does not reject him, telling him to give her time to sort things out.

 Cassie accidentally injures her stepfather Blake while stopping the Growing Man.
 Her guilt causes her to continue shrinking down, and the other Young Avengers attempt to snap her out of it before she shrinks into non-existence.
 With the help of Patriot, she comes to terms with the responsibilities and risks of her position as part of the Young Avengers and the Initiative, reasoning that Blake also faces the risks as a policeman.

-Secret Invasion

-Stature fights against the Skrull invasion of Manhattan as part of the Initiative.
-She grows larger than the Skrull Yellowjacket and punches him out.